Math Resources and Ideas for Upper Elementary Teachers

 Once students have cut, colored, and glued their factor trees together, the trees are ready to be made into ornaments.
 To do this, I hole-punch the star and tie a piece of string, yarn, or pipe cleaner around the hole.

-Christmas factor tree ornament
+Christmas math factor tree ornament

 On the day before break, they take them home to hang on their own Christmas trees for years to come.